Perfect Game Collegiate Baseball League: History

 For the 2022 season, the PGCBL switched from the three-division format back to two divisions, East and West, and the Adirondack Trail Blazers were renamed the Boonville Baseball Club.
-No 2022 All-Star game was held, but players were named for All-Star teams in both divisions.
+All-Star games were not held in 2022 and 2023, but players were named for All-Star teams in both divisions.

 In December 2022, industry veteran Butch Russo became the new proprietor of the Boonville Baseball Club.
 The team was renamed to the Boonville Lumberjacks.

+On February 26, 2025, St. Catharines, Ontario, joined with the announcement of the Niagara Ironbacks to play at George Taylor Field.